 There has been a lot of talk about eccentric resistance training for managing achilles tendon injury.
 Eccentrics involve slowly lowering the heel from a raised position to create tension on the achilles tendon.

-A recent randomised controlled trial compared the effectiveness of 12 weeks of eccentric training (ECC) and heavy slow resistance training (HSR) among 58 patients with Achilles tendinopathy of greater than 3 months.
+A recent randomised controlled trial compared the effectiveness of 12 weeks of eccentric training (ECC) versus heavy slow resistance training (HSR) among 58 patients with achilles tendinopathy of greater than 3 months.

 The authors concluded that both eccentric and regular resistance training were equally effective in the management of achilles tendinopathy